 The title of this post says it all.
 Why bother becoming a Christian unless you believe this?
 “God became human to save us all.”
 And if you do believe it, why not practice the ancient faith of the earliest Christians?
-The one that, despite criticisms attempting to prove the opposite, has developed since Christ ascended to heaven, and yet has not done so at the expense of Biblical truth.
+The one that, despite criticisms attempting to prove the opposite, has developed since Christ ascended to heaven, and yet has not done so at the expense of Biblical (and doctrinal) truth.

 This post is not an attempt to explain all of that.
 That is what this blog, and a lifetime of study, prayer, and reflection, is for.
 Today though, just for a few minutes, pause from all the crises and craziness of your daily life to ponder the fact that God became a human being.
 And that this person, Jesus, the Divine Mercy, is still a human being today, albeit the glorified version that it is our destiny to become.